Online personal loans - a guide to choosing an online lender

 The financial institutions that Mozo recommends are well established and well-known lenders with excellent reputations.
 We don’t recommend financial institutions that promise you the world and offer you very little in return.

-Bank alternatives may offer competitive, or very low rates but they come at great risks that nobody can afford.
-Some of the risks in borrowing from alternates, especially fast cash and payday lenders have a lot to do with the tiny fact, okay, impossibly large fact that they are usually uninsured and not government-backed.
+Bank alternatives may offer competitive, or very low rates, but they come with significant risks that most people can't afford.
+Some of the risks involved with borrowing from alternative lenders (especially fast cash and payday lenders) are that they may not be insured or government-backed.
 This means that if their institution defaults, your investment will too.

 Sometimes referred to as P2P, peer to peer lenders are a new banking alternative for borrowing cash for a car, reno or holiday.

-With mainstream financial providers, you’re usually faced with a paperwork rollercoaster ride.
-A rigmarole of protocol and red tape before you hear of approval.
-With a P2P you may not only get approval the same day of your enquiry, but even have the funds you requested the same day as well.
-If not the same day, you can be assured that it’ll be a lot faster than their mainstream cousins.
+With mainstream financial providers, you’re usually faced with a tonne of paperwork and rigmarole of protocol and red tape before you getting approved.
+With a P2P you could potentially be approved and have the funds in your account one the same day of your enquiry.
+If not the same day, they're usually much faster than the mainstream banks.

 Some other differences:

-- Maximum loan amounts are lower with peer to peer players than traditional lenders
+- Maximum loan amounts are often lower with peer to peer players than traditional lenders

-- P2P have shorter loan terms, up to 5 years
+- P2P tend to have shorter loan terms (usually up to 5 years)

-- Tier based interest rates.
-P2P lenders offer more competitive interest rates for creditworthy borrowers.
+- P2P lenders generally offer tier-based interest rates, which means more competitive interest rates for creditworthy borrowers.

-You’re allowed to be!
-Mozo recommends reading reviews on various products and services from real people who’ve had first hand experiences with with the type of lenders you’re interested in.
-Especially sensible when you’re still getting your head around Peer to Peer lenders which is a fairly new concept to Australia.
+Mozo recommends reading personal loan reviews on various products and services from real people who’ve had first-hand experiences with the lenders that you’re interested in.
+This is an especially good idea when you’re still getting your head around peer to peer lenders which is still a relatively new concept to Australia.

 How to choose the right personal loan

-You may want to think about these factors when making a decision:
+However, here are some factors you may want to consider when making a decision: